Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: PRELIMINARIES

 \subsection{Safety Analysis of CBFs via Tangent Cone}

 First, we demonstrate how CBFs guarantee safety through the notion of the tangent cone.
 Nagumo's Theorem provides a necessary and sufficient condition for the forward invariance of a set.

-\begin{definition}[Forward Invariance] A set $\calS \subset \Rn$ is rendered forward invariant by a feedback controller $\pi: \calS \to \ControlSpace$ for the closed-loop system~\eqref{eq:closed_loop} if for all $\vx(0) \in \calS$, the solution $\vx(t) \in \calS$ for all $t \geq t_{0}$. \end{definition}
+\begin{definition}[Forward Invariance] A set $\calS \subset \Rn$ is rendered forward invariant by a feedback controller $\pi: \calS \to \ControlSpace$ for the closed-loop system~\eqref{eq:closed_loop} if for all $\vx(t_{0}) \in \calS$, the solution $\vx(t) \in \calS$ for all $t \geq t_{0}$. \end{definition}

-\begin{theorem}[Nagumo's Theorem \cite{nagumo_uber_1942}] Consider the closed-loop system~\eqref{eq:closed_loop}\footnote{While original Nagumo’s theorem was stated for unforced systems, here it has been extended to the closed-loop controlled system.} and let $\calS \subset \Rn$ be a closed set.
+\begin{theorem}[Nagumo's Theorem \cite{nagumo_uber_1942}] Consider the closed-loop system~\eqref{eq:closed_loop}\footnote{Although Nagumo's original theorem was stated for unforced systems, here it has been extended to the closed-loop controlled system.} and let $\calS \subset \Rn$ be a closed set.
 Then, $\calS$ is rendered forward invariant by $\pi$ if and only if

 Since $\calT_{\calS}(\vx)=\Rn$ for any $\vx \in \textup{Int}(\calS)$, it is sufficient to verify the condition on $\partial\calS$. \end{theorem}